Entertainment-Celebrations-Meeting Places

 The park offered a pastoral setting with carriageways and pedestrian walks was planted with trees, shrubs, and flower beds and included a picturesque Victorian conservatory.
 Carroll Park also hosted the German festival each year until 2008.

-Eastern Schützen Parkout Gay Street-German immigrants in Baltimore established a Schuetzenverein, or shooting club, in the 1850s.
+German immigrants in Baltimore established a Schuetzenverein, or shooting club, in the 1850s.
 Shooting matches were often held between local and visiting individuals and teams, whose records of marksmanship were carefully preserved.
 In addition to a target range, the park's facilities included bowling alleys, a dining hall, ballroom, bar, billiard tables, and summertime accommodations for member families and their guests.
 There was a forty five acre park with numerous gardens.
 There were festivals held regularly and it has been reported that these festivals often drew crowds in excess of 50,000 for weekend events.
 The parks had multiple pavilions, tents, etc. The park was located on Belair Rd., which is now Gay Street in Baltimore City right near the city line.
-This was just blocks away from the Weissner, Rost’s and Bauernschmidt Breweries who were more than happy to provide refreshments and featured their own beer gardens and music pavilions.
-The architects of the park were Lupus &Roby and in 1871 there were 800 members.
+This was just blocks away from the Weissner, Rost’s, Jacob Seeger’s and Bauernschmidt Breweries who were more than happy to provide refreshments and featured their own beer gardens and music pavilions.
+The architects of the park were Lupus & Roby and in 1871 there were 800 members.
+Even though the clubs were for Germans and those of German ancestry, the parks were often open to the public for special events.

 Every year a Schützenfest was held here where a ‘König’ (King) and ‘Königin’ (Queen) were crowned for the year.
 The Königin did not shoot, but was chosen by the president of the Society.
 It was a great day of festivities.